 But it's not just a pretty picture that I'm after.
 My travels always leave me curious about all the available land that exists out there with the sand, sage, snakes and such; land with little evidence of human activity.
 The minute I leave the big city I find myself once again compelled to paint those great empty places which say so much to me about where I stand in the scheme of things.

 I paint places without much in the way of human intervention.
 I paint scraps of small towns or roads winding through small communities.
 Sometimes, I just paint sage and creosote, pine or juniper.
 For me it's all about isolation and solitude and clarity.

 My favorite medium is soft pastel on black paper.
 I like how the black paper enhances the colors and strokes I use to express what I see and feel.
-These great open spaces ask that I work as large as possible and yet sometimes the small piece says as much as a large piece.
-Sometimes I stray on to canvas with acrylic and oil simply because the medium innvites me to do so.
+These great open spaces ask that I work as large as possible, and yet, sometimes the small piece says as much as a large piece.
+Ocassionally, I stray on to canvas with acrylic or oil simply because the mediums innvite me to do so.